angrmgmt/Cliparino/README.md

 - Either `!watch <clip-link>` or `!watch` after a clip link has been posted in chat will play the clip.
 If it doesn't exist already, a scene and source will be created and included in your current scene.
 This scene source can be copy/pasted to other scenes as desired.
-- If multiple clips are enqueued by sequential commands in chat, they will play in order.
+- [WIP] If multiple clips are enqueued by sequential commands in chat, they will play in order.
-- Shoutouts also have their own queue, and will play in the order they are received.
+- [WIP] Shoutouts also have their own queue, and will play in the order they are received.

 ### Shoutouts